 You will be prepared for a career as a high school teacher of Visual Arts, Graphics and Multimedia Technology.
 The degree will also enable you to pursue education and public programs roles in the broader creative and cultural sectors including museums, galleries, community organisations and festivals.

-Assumed Knowledge: Visual Arts and Band 5 or higher in any HSC English course or the equivalent
+Assumed Knowledge: Band 5 or higher in any HSC English course or the equivalent

 Throughout the design component of the Bachelor of Design / Bachelor of Education (Secondary), you will utilise world-class facilities, workshops and equipment to design, create and share your work.